 This category evaluates the student's delivery and clarity of the recitation.
-Consider the student's projection, pace, rhythm, intonation, and proper pronunciation.
+Consider the student's projection, pace, rhythm, intonation, and pronunciation.

 - Project to the audience.
 You want to capture the attention of everyone, including the people in the back row.
 However, do not mistake shouting for good volume or projection. - Proceed at a fitting and natural pace.
 People may speak too quickly when they are nervous, which can make a recitation difficult to understand.
-Do not speak so slowly that the language sounds awkward or unnatural. - With rhymed poems, be careful not to recite in a sing-song manner. - Make sure you know how to pronounce every word in your poem.
-Articulate. - Line breaks are a defining feature of poetry, with each one calling for different treatment.
+Do not speak so slowly that the language sounds awkward or unnatural. - · With rhymed poems, be careful not to recite in a sing-song manner. - Make sure you know how to pronounce every word in your poem.
+You'll never be penalized for your natural accent; however, affected character accents are strongly discouraged.

+· Line breaks are a defining feature of poetry, with each one calling for different treatment.
 Decide whether a break requires a pause and, if so, how long to pause.

-OUALITIES OF A STRONG RECITATION:
+QUALITIES OF A STRONG RECITATION: